She woke from her sleep with her heart pounding in her chest and her eyes darting wildly around the room. She could still hear his voice in her head.

 Suddenly the bedroom door swung open and glaring at the two women from the shadows stood Gareth, his eyes wild with hurt and anger.
 “I knew it,” he seethed, “I knew that there was something going on between the two of you!”
 The words shot through Claudia’s heart and suddenly a deep sense of sobriety came over her.
 Denise hurriedly straightened her clothes and stumbled off the bed, apologising as she pushed past Gareth in the doorway.

-“It’s not what you think Gareth,” Claudia pleaded, suddenly realising what is must have looked like through her husband’s eyes, and feeling secretly relieved that it had not gone any further than it did.
-With mascara streaked across her cheekbones and tears running uncontrollably down her face, wishing the world would swallow her up, Gareth yelled at her to leave the room.
-Claudia stood in the passageway, feeling the floors and the walls vibrate as he slammed the bedroom door behind her, and it was then that she knew that her life had changed its course and that when the sun rose friendships would need to be reassessed and a marriage would need to be rebuilt.
+“It’s not what you think Gareth,” Claudia pleaded, suddenly realising what it must have looked like through her husband’s eyes, and feeling secretly relieved that it had not gone any further than it did.
+With tears running uncontrollably down her face and mascara streaked across her cheekbones, wishing the world would swallow her up, she reeled as Gareth yelled at her to leave the room.
+Claudia stood in the passageway, feeling the floors and the walls vibrate as he slammed the bedroom door behind her.
+It was then that she knew that her life had changed its course and that when the sun rose, friendships would need to be reassessed and a marriage would need to be rebuilt.

-Gareth stepped back and let Claudia walk past him, where she sat down on the edge of the bed, her face cupped in her hands.
-“We were drunk,” she said as he stood against the closed door looking down at her, “I don’t even know how it happened, it just all happened so fast, I thought we were going to lie down and pass out after everything we’d had to drink.
+Gareth stepped back to allow Claudia to walk past him.
+She sat down on the edge of the bed, her face cupped in her hands.
+“We were drunk,” she said as he stood against the closed door looking down at her, “I don’t even know how it happened, it all happened so fast.
+I thought we were going to lie down and pass out after everything we’d had to drink.
 I didn’t know where you were.
 I wasn’t even thinking about you because I knew you’d probably gone and joined another party.”